qub-blesson/FedFly/README.md

 2) Edge Servers (seperated as Source and Destination for migration)
 3) Devices

-The repository also arranges the Code folders according to the above described architecture.
+The repository also arranges the code according to the above described architecture.

 The results are saved as pickle files in the `results` folder on the Central Server.